de-jena/MDO/de.jena.sensinact.piveau/readme.md

 ### dataset.distributionHost

-Resolvable hostname in the network where distributions come from.
-In the examples above the name the source host of the distribution (for Sensinact: sensinact.jena.de, for MDO mdo.jena.de)
+Resolvable hostname in the network where distributions come from, also this running system.
+In the examples above the name the source host of the distribution (for Sensinact: sensinact.jena.de, for MDO mdo.jena.de) These hostnames appear ind the distributions accessUrl.

 This property has to be modified with the production hostnames for sensinact and MDO